mozilla/mozjpeg/README-turbo.txt

 will effectively accelerate every dynamically linked libjpeg application on the system.

-The Windows distribution of the libjpeg-turbo SDK installs jpeg62.dll into c:\libjpeg-turbo\bin, and the PATH environment variable can be modified such that this directory is searched before any others that might contain jpeg62.dll.
-However, if jpeg62.dll also exists in an application's install directory, then Windows will load the application's version of it first.
-Thus, if an application ships with jpeg62.dll, then back up the application's version of jpeg62.dll and copy c:\libjpeg-turbo\bin\jpeg62.dll into the application's install directory to accelerate it.
+The Windows distribution of the libjpeg-turbo SDK installs the libjpeg-turbo DLL (jpeg62.dll, jpeg7.dll, or jpeg8.dll, depending on whether libjpeg v6b, v7, or v8 emulation is enabled) into c:\libjpeg-turbo[64]\bin, and the PATH environment variable can be modified such that this directory is searched before any others that might contain a libjpeg DLL.
+However, if a libjpeg DLL exists in an application's install directory, then Windows will load this DLL first whenever the application is launched.
+Thus, if an application ships with jpeg62.dll, jpeg7.dll, or jpeg8.dll, then back up the application's version of this DLL and copy c:\libjpeg-turbo\bin\jpeg*.dll into the application's install directory to accelerate it.

-The version of jpeg62.dll distributed in the libjpeg-turbo SDK requires the Visual C++ 2008 C run time DLL (msvcr90.dll).
-This library ships with more recent versions of Windows, but users of older versions can obtain it from the Visual C++ 2008 Redistributable Package, which is available as a free download from Microsoft's web site.
+The version of the libjpeg-turbo DLL distributed with the "official" libjpeg-turbo SDK requires the Visual C++ 2008 C run time DLL (msvcr90.dll). msvcr90.dll ships with more recent versions of Windows, but users of older Windows releases can obtain it from the Visual C++ 2008 Redistributable Package, which is available as a free download from Microsoft's web site.

-NOTE:  Features of libjpeg which require passing a C run time structure, such as a file handle, from an application to libjpeg will probably not work with the distributed version of jpeg62.dll unless the application is also built to use the Visual C++ 2008 C run time DLL.
+NOTE:  Features of libjpeg which require passing a C run time structure, such as a file handle, from an application to libjpeg will probably not work with the "official" version of the libjpeg-turbo DLL unless the application is also built to use the Visual C++ 2008 C run time DLL.
 In particular, this affects jpeg_stdio_dest() and jpeg_stdio_src().

-Mac applications typically embed their own copies of libjpeg.62.dylib inside the (hidden) application bundle, so it is not possible to globally replace libjpeg on OS X systems.
+Mac applications typically embed their own copies of the libjpeg dylib inside the (hidden) application bundle, so it is not possible to globally replace libjpeg on OS X systems.
 If an application uses a shared library version of libjpeg, then it may be possible to replace the application's version of it.
-This would generally involve copying libjpeg.62.dylib into the appropriate place in the application bundle and using install_name_tool to repoint the dylib to the new directory.
+This would generally involve copying libjpeg.*.dylib from libjpeg-turbo into the appropriate place in the application bundle and using install_name_tool to repoint the dylib to the new directory.
 This requires an advanced knowledge of OS X and would not survive an upgrade or a re-install of the application.
 Thus, it is not recommended for most users.

 =======================
 Replacing TurboJPEG/IPP